ambipomyan/ITCS8224_Fall_2021/README.md

 ```

 ### Result
 This pre-trained model do not contain any classes related to tumors or brain, then the label is not correct.
+The original image is from [Wiki](https://en.wikipedia.org/wiki/Brain_tumor).

 ![](/demo/result.jpg)

 ## Notes